Jemima Condict: Biography

 Jemima Condict was born in the mountains of northwestern New Jersey on 24 August 1754.
 Her parents were Ruth Harrison (of Samuel) and Daniel Condit of Samuel Condit and Mary Dodd, Jemima's grandparents referenced in Jemima's colonial, Revolutionary War-era diary housed by the New Jersey Historical Society.
 She married the Revolutionary War Captain Aaron Harrison (of Samuel).

 Jemima spent her entire life in the vicinity of Pleasantdale, which is now in West Orange, New Jersey, dying on 14 November 1779 at the age of twenty-five.
 She was educated enough to be able to write.
 At the age of seventeen, in early 1772, she began a diary and made sporadic entries in it for the rest of her life.
 In "Guide to the Jemima Condict Diary 1772-1779 MG 123" published online by The New Jersey Historical Society" it explains "Although her name by birth was Condit, she added a "c" to her name against her parents behest."

 Condict titled her diary "J2M3M1 C59D3CT H2R B44K 19D P29", using a code that also appeared in a number of the diary's lines of verse.
 She used the numbers 1–9 to replace the letters a, e, i, o, u, y, t, s, and n, in that order.
 The decoded title reads; "JEMIMA CUNDICT HER BOOK AND PEN".

+Jemima died in childbirth on Nov 14, 1779.

 Diary

 The only published full text of the diary is titled "Her Book, Being a transcript of the diary of an Essex County maid during the Revolutionary War".
 It was published in a collectors' edition of only 200 copies by the typographer Frederic Goudy and his wife Bertha Goudy.
 Two other books, one by Elizabeth Evans and the other by June Sprigg, contain many of Jemima Condict's entries.

 Jemima Condict was religious and most of her diary consists of listings of religious teachings she heard, with occasional commentary.
 Her writing provides evidence of the lives of her family and community, as well as events of the Revolutionary War.

+She also wrote about pressure to marry as a young women:"Thursday I had some Discourse v/ith Mr. Chandler, he asked me why I Did not marry, I told him I want in no hurry.
+Well Said he I wish I was maried to you.
+I told him he would Soon wish himself on maried agin...Because you will find that I am a cross ill contrived Pese of Stuf I told him that I would advise all the men to remain as they was for the women was Bad & the men so much worse that It was a wonder if they agreed.
+So I scard the poor fellow & he is gone."
 News of the Boston Tea Party had reached rural New Jersey as Jemima Condict wrote ten months after that event.